 Why this programme?

-You will follow one of the Master's programmes offered at the Medical Faculty of Uppsala University.
-If you have who have obtained at least 60 credits, including 30 credits at advanced level, in medical or life science areas at another faculty at Uppsala University or another university you may apply for credit transfer for the first year studies.
-This applies also if you have completed a programme involving at least 11 semesters (e.g. a medicine programme).
+As a student in the Master Programme in Medical Research you will spend your first year taking courses from one of the Master's programmes offered by the Medical Faculty of Uppsala University.
+If you have obtained at least 60 credits, including 30 credits at advanced level, in medical or life science areas at another faculty at Uppsala University or another university you may apply for credit transfer for the first year studies.
+This also applies if you have completed a programme involving at least 11 semesters (e.g. a medicine programme).

 The main part of the second year consists of individual research practices in the form of laboratory projects carried out in research groups at Uppsala University, or sometimes at Swedish University of Agricultural Sciences, Stockholm University, Karolinska Institute, biomedical companies or a government agency.
 Hereby you will immerse yourself in research and, under supervision, plan and carry out experimental work, and critically evaluate and summarise the results.
 You will also participate in other activities of the research group such as literature seminars, research presentations and group meetings.
 You will make the choices of research groups and projects for these internships.